oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Basic Local Alignment Search Tool, or BLAST, is an algorithm for comparing primary biological sequence information, such as the amino-acid sequences of different proteins or the nucleotides of DNA sequences.

-**URL**
+**More Information**

 https://blast.ncbi.nlm.nih.gov/